-Gearing will be deployed flexibly up to 20 per cent of the Net Asset Value, at the time of borrowing, although the Portfolio Manager expects that gearing will, over the longer term, average between 5 and 10 per cent of the Net Asset Value.
-In the event the 20 per cent limit is breached as a result of market movements, and the Board considers that borrowing should be reduced, the Portfolio Manager shall be permitted to realise investments in an orderly manner so as not to prejudice Shareholders.
+Gearing will be deployed flexibly up to 20% of the Net Asset Value, at the time of borrowing, although the Portfolio Manager expects that gearing will, over the longer term, average between 5 and 10% of the Net Asset Value.
+In the event the 20% limit is breached as a result of market movements, and the Board considers that borrowing should be reduced, the Portfolio Manager shall be permitted to realise investments in an orderly manner so as not to prejudice Shareholders.

-Further details of the Company's bank loans is disclosed in note 11.
+Further details of the Company's bank loans are disclosed in note 11.